chronopoulos/abletonian/README.md

 >>> python main.py

-You should be presented with an interface containing scene buttons, clip buttons, and more.
+You should be presented with an interface containing scene buttons, clip buttons, and more:

 ![Screenshot](screenshot.png)